-- Physical design: - Development regulations related to creating cohesive Districts with design guidelines related to look, height, setback, materials, etc. - Gateway projects at key intersections - Linkages with office towers to ensure that when workers leave the buildings they are funneled into high retail corridors - Connections between retail commercial areas and sporting, arts, and entertainment venues to the west (Coliseum & Convention Center) and the east (theatre) - Other visual clues that allow the Downtown visitor to continue their Downtown experience (unique streetscaping that include light standards, poles, banners, public art, benches, bus shelters, community boards, trash receptacles, and a physical design that incorporates elements of safe design principles and that are unique to Downtown Charleston's image). - Retail economic development: - Retail continuity - Infill development - Retail clustering that is mutually supportive (e.g., steakhouses and high end restaurants grouped together for the common benefit thereby creating critical mass of retail in one category, home furnishings and complementary businesses, and tourism related businesses) - Extended hours of operation (e.g., bookstores open late in the evening to take advantage of performing arts target markets) - Enhancing and developing a package of incentives and regulations to help property owners and businesses to succeed especially where gap financing is required - Provide temporary infill such as lining a street edge of a parking lot or vacant lot with food trucks.
+- Linkages with office towers to ensure that when workers leave the buildings they are funneled into high retail - Connections between retail commercial areas and sporting, arts, and entertainment venues to the west (Coliseum & Convention Center) and the east (theatre) - Other visual clues that allow the Downtown visitor to continue their Downtown experience (unique streetscaping that include light standards, poles, banners, public art, benches, bus shelters, community boards, trash receptacles, and a physical design that incorporates elements of safe design principles and that are unique to Downtown Charleston's image). - Retail economic development: - Retail continuity - Infill development - Retail clustering that is mutually supportive (e.g., steakhouses and high end restaurants grouped together for the common benefit thereby creating critical mass of retail in one category, home furnishings and complementary businesses, and tourism related businesses) - Extended hours of operation (e.g., bookstores open late in the evening to take advantage of performing arts target markets) - Enhancing and developing a package of incentives and regulations to help property owners and businesses to succeed especially where gap financing is required - Provide temporary infill such as lining a street edge of a parking lot or vacant lot with food trucks.

-- Marketing:
+Marketing:

-- Signage and banners

-- Website that offers solutions for what to do in Downtown (see example from Brussels on providing ideas based on who you are or what you are looking for)
+- Signage and banners - Website that offers solutions for what to do in Downtown (see example from Brussels on providing ideas based on who you are or what you are looking

-- Systematic symbols for parking

-- Wayfinding programs

-- Cross-promotion of businesses, arts, culture, and special events with a consistent branded focus.